 The no-scalpel vasectomy can be done more quickly than a conventional vasectomy, requires no sutures to close up incisions, involves less pain and bleeding, and is just as effective as a conventional vasectomy.

-When considering a procedure like a vasectomy Beverly, Haverhill, and Lawrence‘s HealthQ locations are a leading choice in Massachusetts.
+When considering a procedure like a vasectomy, HealthQ locations are a leading choice in Massachusetts.

 Get Dual Protection

-Male and female condoms are the only birth control methods that offer protection against pregnancy and HIV and other sexually transmitted infections.
+Condoms are the only birth control method that offers protection against pregnancy and HIV and other sexually transmitted infections.
 They prevent semen containing sperm from entering the vagina and protect the user from coming into contact with another person’s body fluids that may contain HIV or sexually transmitted diseases.
 If you want to use a more effective method of birth control, but still want to protect yourself against HIV and other sexually transmitted infections, you may want to consider dual protection by using a condom along with your preferred method of birth control.